ROSES-2022 DMP FAQ

 2. I really am not going to generate any data, so I should not have to do this

-In some cases, like instrument and technology development programs, we will not request a data management plan at all, the text box wont even appear on the ROSES cover pages.
-However, for those calls where some of the proposals would generate data we must include the mandatory text box on the cover pages for those who need it.
-We recognize that some proposers to those programs may not be generating any data.
-Those of you who are in that category may simply state that you will not be generating any data (or none that can be released e.g., cause its ITAR) and briefly explain why.
-However, chances are that you are going to publish a paper with a figure or a table and so you will have to release at least a little bit of data.
+In some cases, like instrument and technology development programs, we will not request a data management plan at all.
+However, for mixed calls where some of the proposals would generate data, we will request a DMP.
+We recognize that some proposers to those programs may not be generating any data, that’s OK, you can just say so.
+For example, all proposals to APRA require a DMP but technology development efforts will not generate scientific data and may simply note where the DMP section of the proposal would go that a DMP is not required because the proposed projects are in the Detector Development or Supporting Technology category.
+But remember, if you publish a paper with a figure or a table you will have to release at least a little bit of data.

 3. Sigh, OK, yes I will generate a little bit of data.
 What’s the minimum I can get away with?

-At a minimum the DMP for ROSES must explain how you will release the data needed to reproduce figures, tables and other representations in publications, at the time of publication.
+At a minimum the DMP for ROSES-2022 must explain how you will release the data needed to reproduce figures, tables and other representations in publications, at the time of publication.
 Providing this data via supplementary materials with the journal is one really easy way to do this and it has the advantage that the data and the figures are linked together in perpetuity without any ongoing effort on your part.
-In addition, NASA will require that you also upload this data along with the manuscript version of your paper into the NIH PubMedCentral (PMC) archive (I think that they are calling the NASA interface into PMC "PubSpace" or something like that?).
+In addition, NASA will require that you also upload this data along with the manuscript version of your paper into NASA PubSpace within one year of publication.
 Please see #17, below.

 4. I’m not ready to release this dataset, it took lots of work, that was the hard part, and if I release it now I will get scooped.